Emily Bryce, OTR/L (she/her)

 COTA/L

-Indianola & Woodinville
+Indianola & Eastside

 Jayden was born and raised in Washington State and is a recent graduate from the Green River College Occupational Therapy Assistant program.
 As a part of her fieldwork requirements, Jayden was assigned to 10-weeks at Little Fern Forest where she was introduced to the lovely LFF family.